 In general, the two factors that most impact the pack’s breathability are the inner mesh that contacts your body and the outer body material.
 All of the packs we tested have some type of lightweight mesh material lining next to the body, usually polyester, that is perforated or honeycombed to improve ventilation and moisture wicking.
 The place where heat retention of the pack really differs is in the rear pocket and outer pack materials.

-In contrast, some of our other top picks such as the CamelBak Ultra Pro Vest, Salomon Adv Skin 5, Salomon Adv Skin 12, and the UltrAspire Zygos 5.0 Hydration Pack have nylon panels or outer pocket materials that improve durability and moisture protection but increase heat retention.
+In contrast, some of our other top picks, such as the Salomon Adv Skin 5 unisex running vest, Salomon Adv Skin 12 unisex running vest, and the UltrAspire Zygos 5.0 Hydration Pack, have nylon panels or outer pocket materials that improve durability and moisture protection but increase heat retention.
 All of these are great packs that our testing team ranked very highly, but if you are routinely running in hot conditions or have a high sweat rate, the breathability factor will weigh more heavily than for those who run more frequently in cool, dry conditions.

 The main point of a running hydration pack is, well, hydration!
-For short runs and moderate temperatures, a handheld or waistbelt can suffice, but when you are tackling hours on the trails in hot humid conditions, you’ll need more fluids to keep you going and a good way to carry them.
+For short runs and moderate temperatures, a handheld or running belt can suffice, but when you are tackling hours on the trails in hot, humid conditions, you’ll need more fluids to keep you going and a good way to carry them.

 The water capacity of running hydration packs varies based on pack size.
-Smaller packs can typically hold around one liter of fluids, while larger packs meant for longer runs can hold three liters or more.
+Smaller packs, including the Salomon Adv Skin 5 unisex running vest and Salomon Adv Skin 5 women’s running vest, can typically hold around one liter of fluids, while larger packs meant for longer runs can hold three liters or more.
 Most hydration packs carry fluids in two ways: soft flasks that sit in front pockets on the chest and in a hydration reservoir, commonly referred to as a bladder, that fits in a rear compartment on your back.

-All but the smallest packs have the option to use both, allowing you to easily expand the amount of water you can carry.
-There is no right or wrong in the debate between flasks or hydration bladder, it simply comes down to comfort and personal preference.
+All but the smallest packs have the option to use both, allowing you to expand the amount of water you can carry.
+There is no right or wrong in the debate between flasks and hydration bladders.
+It simply comes down to comfort and personal preference.

 Soft Flasks or Bladder

 As we mentioned above, running hydration packs have two ways to carry water: flasks or bottles and a hydration bladder.
-The right choice comes down to weighing comfort, ease of access, and the amount of water you will need to carry — and in some cases, you will be using both!
+Choosing the best hydration pack for running comes down to weighing comfort, ease of access, and the amount of water you will need to carry — and in some cases, you will be using both!
+Larger packs, like the UltrAspire Zygos 5.0 Hydration Pack, make it easy to carry a lot of water comfortably.

 The earliest versions of hydration packs were essentially a water bag inside a backpack.
 While the technology has changed tremendously, a hydration bladder in the back of the pack is still a go-to for most hydration packs.
 Even if the pack does not come with a bladder, as many have switched to include front flasks only, there is usually a pocket to accommodate a hydration reservoir in all but the smallest of packs.